 If you’re interested in learning more about Malta, then you’ve come to the right place.
 In this article, we’re discussing top Malta attractions, in no particular order.
 You should see everything if you can, but these are some popular favorites.

 When you visit Malta, you must see as much as possible because you don’t want to miss a thing.
 The sheer beauty is difficult to ascertain, let alone visiting places that predate Stonehenge.
 It’s a lot to soak in so it’s important to have a checklist in order so you can catch everything.

 1. St. Julian’s and Paceville

 St. Julian’s and Paceville is less than 10 kilometers from Valletta, which is the capital of Malta.
 Here is where life happens after 10 pm.
 Many tourists note that this is the busiest place on the island and the location where most of them flock to.

-This ‘Silent City’ as it has otherwise been named is the old capital of Malta.
+This ‘Silent City’ is one of the top Malta attractions as it has otherwise been named as the old capital of Malta.
 There are only approximately three hundred residents on the island and limited cars.
 You’ll find it to be an extremely peaceful atmosphere that is relatively quiet and quaint.

 Mdina dates back to 60 AD.
 You will feel transported back in time as you wander the cobblestone streets and feel the positive vibes that fill the air.

 Valetta is located on the East side of the island in a coastal area.
 This was originally built as a fortress city in the 1500’s.
 It’s a small city but it’s important to remember that the entire island is small at only 14.5 kilometers total.

 There is some nightlife in Valletta, some really good restaurants and little quaint bars and wine bars tugged away in the many narrow streets.